kaisershahid/phelix/src/Api/Service/readme.md

 ## Service Registration

-The service registry of each bundle will be in `phelix/service-registry.yml` and structures as follows:
+The service registry of each bundle will be in `phelix/service-registry.yml` and structured as follows:

 ```yml
 services: